Predicting Non-contact Hamstring Injuries by Using Training Load Data and Machine Learning Models

-Unfortunately, LOIAO cross-validation, although ecologically the most valid method to evaluate predictive performance for the problem at hand (since we are interested in how model predicts on new unseen athletes), was not utilized in the current paper.
-The main issue with LOIAO cross-validation is very small number of injury occurrences (since we are predicting on only one athlete) and, thus, unreliable estimation of AUC.
+Unfortunately, LOIAO cross-validation, although ecologically the most valid method to evaluate predictive performance for the problem at hand (since we are interested in how the model predicts on new unseen athletes), was not utilized in the current paper.
+The main issue with LOIAO cross-validation is a very small number of injury occurrences (since we are predicting on only one athlete) and, thus, unreliable estimation of AUC.
 For the purposes of the current paper, repeated cross-validation with 3 folds and 10 repeats was utilized.

 A data set is imbalanced if the classification categories are not approximately equally represented.
-This was the case in both training and testing data sets, since the number of “Injured” instances is less than 3% of the total number of instances in both training and testing data sets, for Injury07, Injury14 and Injury21 target variables.
+This was the case in both training and testing data sets, since the number of “Injured” instances is less than 3% of the total number of instances in both training and testing data sets, for Injury07, Injury14, and Injury21 target variables.

 SMOTE sampling technique uses over-sampling of the misrepresented class (in this case “Injured”), and under-sampling of the overrepresented class (in this case “Non.Injured”), to achieve more balanced samples used in training machine learning models 6 7 12.
 SMOTE was applied in each cross-validation iteration.